Progress report for LNE19-377

 As another example, the thematic dimension of equity is addressed by a farmer who spoke of their employees, “So we talk constantly, since we're all part of a linear value chain, talk constantly about what what's coming up in their life, what might be a constraint for them, because we have to keep things moving through a pipeline, and I make sure that everyone feels like their agenda is really respected...So it takes a lot of communication.
 And of course, in terms of the view, I have a, you know, a different view because I'm always looking at sort of the big picture...But I make sure that we all respect each other's views, you know what I mean?
 And it's, it's been interesting.
 It's also been really enlightening.
 And really, it's been really beautiful, actually.”

-As primary data analysis process nears completion, research team focus is shifting towards synthesis of research results for publication and using these findings to support ongoing program development.
+Over the course of the final year of the project, the research team will continue refining and using these findings to support ongoing program development, and also direct attention towards synthesis of key research results for publication.
 Additionally, a compilation of particularly resonant quotes, anecdotes and thought-provoking questions is being distilled from the raw ‘data’ to create a valuable program resource full of rich real-world content to draw upon for upcoming programming, outreach and other engagement materials.

 The specific educational approaches used and content areas of focus for this project are co- developed by participating farmers, service providers, researchers and area specialists based on a participant action research framework.
-The early phase of work will focus on engaging farmers to refine project educational priorities and methods through a series of in-person and virtual focus groups held across the region.
-The results of these conversations will be used to hone the scope of long-term project goals, shape the nature of specific project activities, and to guide the development of effective educational methods and accessible outreach tools to be implemented in years 2-3 of the project.
+The early phase of work focused on engaging farmers to refine project educational priorities and methods through a series of in-person and virtual focus groups held across the region.
+The results of these conversations have been used to hone the scope of long-term project goals, shape the nature of specific project activities, and to guide the development of effective educational methods and accessible outreach tools implemented in years 2-3 of the project.

 Ongoing Program Adaptation & Development